Free information geometry and the model theory of noncommutative stochastic processes: Introduction

 which corresponds to using the Gaussian measure rather than the Lebesgue measure of the spaces of matrix microstates, and making a sign change so that $\tilde{\chi}_{\chron}^{\cU}$ is nonnegative.
 Fix a tuple of matrix approximations $\mathbf{Y}^{(n)}$ for $\mathbf{y}$.
 In light of Varadhan's lemma and its converse in Bryc's theorem, we approximate the log of the Gaussian measure of the microstate spaces by quantities of the form

-where $\varphi$ is a suitable chronological formula and $\sigma^{(n)}$ is the Gaussian measure on $\mathbb{M}_n^m$ described by an $m$-tuple of matrices whose real and imaginary parts are GUE.
+where $\varphi$ is a suitable chronological formula and $\sigma^{(n)}$ is the Gaussian measure on $\mathbb{M}_n^m$ described by an $m$-tuple of matrices whose real and imaginary parts are GUE (in the case where $\varphi$ is the trace of noncommutative polynomial, this is exactly Hiai's free pressure \cite{Hiai2005}).
 We then apply Borell's formula that

 where $\mathbf{Z}_t^{(n)} = (Z_{t,j}^{(n)})_{j=1}^m$ is a matrix Brownian motion in $\mathbb{M}_n^m$, and $\alpha$ ranges over progressively measurable processes $[0,1] \to \mathbb{M}_n^m$.
 This is an application of the same technique as in \cite{GJNPmatrixcontrols}, and also related to Dabrowski's approach to large deviations in \cite{Dabrowski2017Laplace}.